Michigan Pesticide Applicator Core Review Sessions, RUP credits and testing for winter 2024 through spring 2025

 Commercial applicator certification: This is for individuals who apply RUPs for-hire or during their employment.
 All commercial applicators must pass the commercial core exam and at least one category exam depending on the type of applications being completed.
 See the Commercial Pesticide Application Certification Categories List to decide which categories to include on your application.

 Registered applicator: This is may be appropriate for applicators who apply general-use pesticides for a commercial purpose under the supervision of a certified applicator.
 Registered applicators are not allowed to apply RUPs.
 Registered applicators must be trained by an MDARD-approved trainer using an MDARD-approved training program that meets Regulation 636, Rule 8, Subrule 9 requirements.
 Approved trainers must pass the Registered Applicator Trainer Exam and be a commercially certified applicator with at least two seasons of experience applying pesticides in the categories which they will train registered applicators.
 A Registered Applicator Trainer Manual is available for trainers to study for the exam.
-Exams are conducted virtual and is administered by PSEP coordinator Safa Alzohairy.
+Exams are virtual and administered by PSEP coordinator Safa Alzohairy.
 Contact Alzohairy at safa@msu.edu to schedule your exam.

 What are the requirements to become commercial pesticide applicator?